School Science Lessons

 Paspalum, (Paspalum dilatatum), Dallis grass, pasture grass, long-lived tufted grass, to 1.5 m, suited to fertile irrigated soils, seed heads infected by ergot can affect stock health, low viability seed, Poaceae

-Broad-leaved paspalum, (Paspalum mandiocanum), produces a large number of seeds, has a high germination rate, and grows quickly, particularly after rainfall.
-Hardy and adaptable, it smothers less competitive grasses by spreading horizontally, and can out-compete native pasture grasses, invasive, Brazil, Poaceae
+Broad-leaved paspalum, (Paspalum mandiocanum), produces a large number of seeds, has a high germination rate, and grows quickly, particularly after rainfall. hardy and adaptable, smothers less competitive grasses by spreading horizontally, and can out-compete native pasture grasses, invasive, Brazil, Poaceae

 Plicatum, (Paspalum plicatulum), pasture grass, permanent pasture in seasonally poorly drained, low fertility soils, Poaceae